 We all need a partner who’s understanding of our rustic appearance after we’ve completed a long run or trail trek that took hours to complete.
 Being a runner isn’t easy at times – with our feet not being so “elegant” or clean looking and our post-training appearance resembling someone who was truly put through the ringer!

-Whoever you date should have an unconditional love for you – whether you look like a million bucks on your off days, or if you look like a washed up mop on your training days.
+Whoever you date should have unconditional love for you – whether you look like a million bucks on your off days, or if you look like a washed-up mop on your training days.
 If you’re afraid that your companion will catch you “at your worst” after a hard-core run, think about how they will react when they support you at a race and see you exhausted from possibly the best run of your life.
 It’s important to be able to show your “true athletic self” – messy hair and dirty clothes – to whoever you’re with!
 It’s a side of you that you should be proud to display until you can recuperate and get polished up after you’ve hit the pavement.

 Knowing How To Cope With “Me Time”

 Sometimes when you start dating someone new, it’s super important to maintain and establish your “me time” – and it’s also important to have a partner who understands that!
-Everyone has their “me time” to work on an activity that they value – an activity that helps them clear their mind, stay grounded, zone out, and get into their own head space.
+Everyone has their “me time” to work on an activity that they value – an activity that helps them clear their mind, stay grounded, zone out, and get into their own headspace.

-Dating someone who understands that you’re not neglecting them or throwing them to the back of line can be tricky at the beginning – so can explaining to your date that you need time by yourself to work on your goals.
+Dating someone who understands that you’re not neglecting them or throwing them to the back of the line can be tricky at the beginning – so can explaining to your date that you need time by yourself to work on your goals.

 However, studies show that even couples who have been together for quite some time can maintain their running as a healthy outlet to practice alone as well.
-If you’re not dating someone who runs, their appreciation and support for your time alone to run by yourself says a lot about their character and respect for your space.
+If you’re not dating someone who runs, their appreciation and support for your time alone to run by yourself say a lot about their character and respect for your space.

 No matter who you’re dating or where you’re looking for love, there could be a lot of deal makers and deal breakers!
-While us runners are strong minded, strong willed and focused in life, we still want to make sure whoever we’re giving our hearts and minds to appreciates our goal-oriented character.
+While us runners are strong-minded, strong-willed and focused in life, we still want to make sure whoever we’re giving our hearts and minds to appreciates our goal-oriented character.